Famous logos with hidden meanings: Uncovering the hidden messages in logos

 Logo Adidas

-Adidas, a renowned athletic wear and shoes name, boasts a rich historical background.
-Originating from the moniker of its founder, Adolf Dassler, the brand’s identity carries a deep-seated meaning.
-The iconic three-stripe design has become synonymous with the brand and is not just a mere design element.
+Adidas is a well-known sportswear and footwear brand with a rich history.
+The brand identity, which originated from the name of its founder, Adolf Dassler, carries a deep meaning.
+The iconic three-stripe design has become synonymous with the brand and is more than just a design element.

 Amazon